DanielWilliamClarke/Cujo/README.md

 ## // Done

-- [x] Implement a more async system design
+- [x] Implement async system design
   - [x] Cujo service now maintains a cache of contentful content
   - [x] Requests from the website now read the cache only
   - [x] Contentful webhooks now call the cujo service on content publish / unpublish